LenneDalben/StardewValleyModsGPL/[CP] Joja Always Has Seeds/README.md

 <a href="https://www.nexusmods.com/stardewvalley/users/1552317?tab=user+files">Pathoschild</a>, author of SMAPI, without them, this mod wouldn't be possible.

-<a href="https://www.nexusmods.com/stardewvalley/users/3590100?tab=user+files">CherryChain</a>, author of Shop Tile Framework (STF), without them, this mod wouldn't be possible either.
+<a href="https://www.nexusmods.com/stardewvalley/users/3590100?tab=user+files">CherryChain</a>, author of Shop Tile Framework (STF) for the old version of this mod.
+Without them, this mod wouldn't be possible either.

-<a href="https://www.nexusmods.com/stardewvalley/users/2186381?tab=user+files">Digus</a>, author of Mail Framework Mod (MFM), without them, the letter component of this mod wouldn't be possible.
+<a href="https://www.nexusmods.com/stardewvalley/users/2186381?tab=user+files">Digus</a>, author of Mail Framework Mod (MFM) for the old version of this mod.
+Without them, the letter component of this mod wouldn't be possible.

 Everyone in #making-mods in the Stardew Valley Discord, who are a helpful and friendly lot!